March 4, 2016

 - Search Engine Optimization: More traffic to your website and that’s great!
 More traffic, more potential leads.
 Make sure your website is easy to navigate and has easy to find contact information or forms.
 Also ensure your website is set up with Google Analytics in order to monitor where your traffic comes from

 NOTE: Analytics can be beneficial when using any social media especially to see if you increased traffic to your website, followers, or engagement.
-There are free tools like Google analytics, Facebook insights, etc. as well as paid tools like Sprout Social, and Hashthis
+There are free tools like Google Analytics, Facebook insights, etc. as well as paid tools like Sprout Social.

 - Original content: the best for giving your company a voice and search engine optimization (the most time consuming, but the most impactful)